EinStack/glide/ROADMAP.md

 # Glide - Roadmap

-This document describes the current status and the upcoming milestones of the Glide LLM Router.
+This document describes the current status and the upcoming milestones of the Glide gateway.

 ## Glide